radical-cybertools/pilot-streaming/README.md

 The best way to utilize Pilot-Streaming is Anaconda, which provides an easy way to install important dependencies (such as PySpark and Dask).
-Make sure the PySpark version is compabitible with the Pilot-Streaming version (currently 2.2.1).
+Make sure the PySpark version is compabitible with the Pilot-Streaming version (currently 2.4.4).

     conda install pyspark -c conda-forge
     conda install -c conda-forge pykafka
     conda install paramiko distributed

-    pip install --upgrade saga-python

-Try to run a local Hadoop (e.g. for development and testing)
+To install Pilot-Streaming type:

+## Installation

     pip install --upgrade .

-    psm --resource fork://localhost
+ or

+    python setup.py install

+## Running

 Try to run a Hadoop cluster inside a PBS/Torque job:

     psm --resource pbs+ssh://india.futuregrid.org --number_cores 8